11 min read

 From the same makers of the original "Covalence" board game, this 2nd edition of Ion has some gameplay improvements!
 We've had a ton of fun nerding out on this game in the office.
 It's a card-based deck-building game for 2-7 players and in our experience you should give it about 30 minutes per game.

 Basically, you collect cards that match up and build compounds that are compatible based on their charges - similar to how a materials scientist would synthesize inorganic materials from basic raw materials.
-I recommend it as a perfect for a lunch break grad student office or as a fun way for materials engineers to get their kids interested in their same passions.
+I recommend it as a perfect pick for a lunch break grad student office or as a fun way for materials engineers to get their kids interested in their same passions.

 Check the price on Amazon.